abrahimzaman360/qwik-auth/README.md

 ## What to do next (TODO List):
 - [ ] Adding Email and Password Support.
-- [ ] Adding PrismaDB and Saving Authentication Details through Prisma in DB.
+- [ ] Adding PrismaORM and Saving Authentication Details through PrismaORM in DB.
 - [ ] Adding UI Components and Animations.
 - [ ] Simple Landing Page.